MiriamT/learn-react/session1.md

 ```

 Refresh your Github repo page and you should see the React app files saved to the repo.
 Now you are ready to start building your app!

+> Recommended: Learn more about Git with this [interactive tutorial](https://learngitbranching.js.org/?locale=en_US).